-Since I am in Montreal for a homestay, visiting different places is more incidental than specific.
+Since I am in Montreal for a homestay, (with my daughter) visiting different places is more incidental than specific.
 I am trying to see how people, live, behave in their day to day lives is more important to me.
 Human beings are the same everywhere, with some natural local and regional variances.
 To me, it is the interactions and actions that are more important.

 One very interesting facility was observed in a housing society made up of condos.
 They have kept an enclosed, empty plot.
 During non-winter times, these plots are offered to residents for use.
 The plots are of two-three sizes.
 Users can plant vegetables, flowers, or whatever they want: the seeds and technical help is offered by a gardener available.
 The gardener helps and guides you as per your needs.
 For this period you can grow what you want and enjoy!
 What a novel idea!